About Rasta Resource Hub

-At Rastaverse, our quest is work hard to maintain our Rasta Resource Hub that provides a virtual space for Rasta’s to learn, worship, and grow.
+At Rastaverse, our quest is maintaining our Rasta Resource Hub, providing a virtual space for Rastas to learn, worship, and grow.

 What Our Rasta Resource Hub Offers

 At Rastaverse, we have everything to fuel your Rasta Passion.
 We have content that covers vital Rasta figures, like Haile Selassi I, Marcus Garvey, Leonard Howell and Bob Marley.
-Our tools also include , Ital recipes, Reggae music, and movies and more.
-By checking out our blog, you can explore a wide mixture of Nyabinghi, Reggae, and Reggae sub-genre music.
-There’s also a Patois dictionary, prayers, quotes, content, a forum and a marketplace and more
+Our tools also include , Ital recipes, Reggae music, movies and more.
+By checking out our Blog, you can explore a wide mixture of Nyabinghi, Reggae, and Reggae sub-genre music.
+There's also a Patois dictionary, prayers, quotes, articles, a forum and a marketplace and more!

-Therefore, Explore Our Rasta Resource Hub to Learn More about Rastaverse and the Rasta movement behind us!
+Therefore, why don't you explore Our Rasta Resource Hub, Learn More about Rastaverse, and the Rasta movement behind it all!

 What We Do Makes Us An "Awesome" Rasta Resource Hub

 If you ended up at Rastaverse, you were probably researching Ras Tafari or seeking more information about the Faith.
 Maybe you wish to become a Rasta.
-As a result, you probably noticed that the web is lacking resources that brings awareness to this special faith.
+As a result, you probably noticed that the web is lacking resources for this special faith.

-Rastaverse primary reason for existing is to fill that void, by providing a virtual home for this modern religion.
+The main reason for Rastaverse existing is filling that void, by providing a virtual home for this modern religion.
 We extensively cover every major category related to the Rastafari religion, movement and lifestyle.

-This is why what we do Makes Us A Great Rasta Resource Hub.
-So that, you can find more than just scattered articles on the Web about aspects of Rastafari history and tradition.
-Not to mention, believers cannot trust articles written by “Babylonian” sources, like in Western media and academic journals.
-They mislabel the faith “Rastafarianism”.
-Given that, Rastaverse is a Rasta Resource Hub devoted to the Rastafari religion and wont disrespect the faith.
+This is why what we do makes us a great Rasta Resource Hub.
+Happily, you can find more than just a few scattered articles from the Web about aspects of Rastafari history and tradition here.
+In addtion, believers cannot trust articles written by "Babylonian" sources, like in Western media and academic journals.
+They mislabel the faith "Rastafarianism".
+This is why Rastaverse is devoted to the Rastafari religion and won't disrespect the Faith.

 We have tons of authentic Rasta gear in our Rasta Shop.
-Visitors can discover reggae festivals and other events around the world in our Events section and gain inside knowledge of Rasta slang with our online Dictionary.
-Our guests also enjoy entertaining and informative clips, performances and even films in our Video section They explore Ital food in our Recipes section, and even Subscribe for updates and communicate with Rastaverse’s developers to make suggestions, add words to the Dictionary or recommend improvements to the site.
-Just Contact Us.
+Visitors can discover reggae festivals and other events around the world in our Events section, and gain inside knowledge of Rasta slang with our online Patios Dictionary.
+Our guests also enjoy entertaining and informative clips, performances and even films in our Video section.
+They explore Ital food in our Recipes section, and even Subscribe for updates and communicate with Rastaverse's developers to make suggestions, add words to the Dictionary, or recommend improvements to the site.
+Just Contact Us anytime.

 In creating Rastaverse, we wanted to provide a resource and web home for believers.
 We have great respect for the Rastafari ways of peace, brotherhood and righteous living in a fallen world.
 It is our hope that you find the content informative, enlightening and inspiring.
 We pray we aid in living a more full life, in spite of the illusions that Babylon imposes upon us.

-Remember to support our work by subscribing, shopping, sharing our work, and following us on social media.
+Remember to support our work by subscribing, shopping, sharing our pages, and following us on social media.
 If you have any questions or feedback, please get in touch with us at firstname.lastname@example.org.

 About Our Rasta Shop